 Basic Concepts

-Serve: The main orchestrator that manages agents, routes tasks, and coordinates execution.
+- Serve: The main orchestrator that manages agents, routes jobs, and coordinates execution.

-Agents: Autonomous entities that perform specific tasks using LLMs and tools.
+- Agents: Autonomous entities that perform specific jobs using LLMs and tools.

-Memory: Storage system for context, task history, and knowledge.
+- Memory: Storage system for context, job history, and knowledge.

-Tools: Integrations and capabilities that agents can use to accomplish tasks.
+- Tools: Integrations and capabilities that agents can use to accomplish jobs.

 Agents

 Agents are the primary actors in the PilottAI framework.
-Each agent:
+Each agent:- Has a specific title and goal

 - Can use tools to interact with external systems

-- Utilizes LLMs for decision-making and task execution
+- Utilizes LLMs for decision-making and job execution

 - Maintains its own memory and context